Page 5 of 5

-Thus a clearly reasonable explanation for the "unaccountable artillery of the Rocky Mountains" based on a combination of acoustic shadows and sound reflectance, or lensing, has been known for nearly 150 years.
+Thus a clearly reasonable explanation for what Lewis described as the "unaccountable artillery of the Rocky Mountains," is based on a combination of acoustic shadows and sound reflectance, or lensing, has been known for nearly 150 years.
 In fact, Lewis had the key to the solution at his very fingertips.
 In Owen's Dictionary, the encyclopedia he had brought along on the expedition, was an illustrated article titled "Whispering Places," including descriptions of well-known examples located in two English cathedrals.4 Had Lewis found the "leasure" to ponder the principle, he might have imagined the correlation between a whispering-gallery and the terrestrial atmosphere.

 On the other hand, Washington Irving's decidedly post-Enlightenment perspective toward the question is still worth bearing in mind:

 In whatever way this singular phenomenon may be accounted for, the existence of it appears to be well established.
-It remains one of the lingering mysteries of nature which throw something of a supernatural charm over her wild mountain solitudes, and we doubt whether the imaginative reader will not rather join with the poor Indian in attributing it to the thunder spirits, or the guardian genii of unseen treasures, than to any common-place physical cause.Perhaps the "commonplace physical cause" of the "artillery of the Rocky Mountains" has indeed been settled once and for all.
+It remains one of the lingering mysteries of nature which throw something of a supernatural charm over her wild mountain solitudes, and we doubt whether the imaginative reader will not rather join with the poor Indian in attributing it to the thunder spirits, or the guardian genii of unseen treasures, than to any commonplace physical cause.Well, perhaps the "commonplace physical cause" of this mysterious phenomenon has indeed been settled once and for all.
 On the other hand, why not throw in with Washington Irving's "poor Indian" and his "supersticious immagination"?